-This energy is also known as Thermal Energy.
+Heat energy is also known as Thermal Energy.
 The energy that comes from a fire is thermal energy.
-As we know the matter is made up of molecules.
+As we know matter is made up of molecules.
 When we raise the temperature of matter the particles vibrate faster.

 Heat energy is the energy that comes from the temperature of matter.
-Electrical or gas stoves, room heater, etc are examples of heat (thermal) energy.
+Electrical or gas stoves, room heaters, etc are examples of heat (thermal) energy.